accuser/svelte-markdown-provider/content/bindable.md

 # Bindable

-`src` prop is fully bindable, meaning it can be updated from the parent component.
+The `ast` prop is fully bindable.
 Try editing this!